lbryio/spec/index.md

 ### Overview

 This document defines the LBRY protocol, its components, and how they fit together.
 LBRY consists of several discrete components that are used together in order to provide the end-to-end capabilities of the protocol.
-There are two distributed data stores (blockchain and DHT), a peer-to-peer protocol for exchanging data, and several specifications for data structure, encoding, and retrieval.
+There are two distributed data stores (blockchain and DHT), a peer-to-peer protocol for exchanging data, and specifications for data structure, encoding, and retrieval.

 ### Assumptions